kramllih/filterService/readMe.md

 ## To Run

+To run this service, the Language Service must be running as well.

 ## Using Docker
 build the image using `docker build -t filter .` run a container using `docker run -it --rm -p 8080:8080 filter`